Heather Rankin (singer): The Rankin Sisters (1997–present)

 In November 1997, Heather and her sisters, Raylene and Cookie, released their Christmas record Do You Hear… It featured a selection of music that the Rankin sisters had sung in their Christmas choir growing up in Mabou.
 This was the first album to include one of Heather's songs, "The Christmas Star."
 Heather, Raylene and Cookie took their Christmas music on tour across the country almost every holiday season between 1997 and 2010, sometimes playing with Canadian Symphonies.
 They also made two Christmas Television Specials: A Rankin Christmas Cabaret for CBC in 1999 and Home For Christmas for Bravo in 2005.

-In 1999, Heather, Cookie and Raylene hosted the documentary Celtic Tides, which featured performances and interviews by Mary Black, John Allan Cameron, Ashley MacIsaac, Natalie Mcmaster and Loreena McKennitt, among others.
+In 1999, Heather, Cookie and Raylene hosted the documentary Celtic Tides, which featured performances and interviews by Mary Black, John Allan Cameron, Ashley MacIsaac, Natalie MacMaster and Loreena McKennitt, among others.

 In 2000, Carly Simon asked Heather, Raylene and Cookie to record background vocals for her album The Bedroom Tapes at her Martha's Vineyard Studio Space.
 Heather sang with Simon on The View, Good Morning, America and The Rosie O'Donnell Show, and in a free concert in Bryant Park.
 At this concert Heather sang backup on Simon's hit song "You’re So Vain."

 In 2005, Heather, Raylene and Cookie, with their sister Genevieve, purchased the Red Shoe Pub in Mabou.
 The pub was originally a century-old general store and a place where the Rankins’ great-grandmother, Sadie Wright, and her daughter, Margaret, once sold butter, eggs and vegetables from their farm in Mull River.
 The pub is now seasonally operated, offers a full menu, and live, local music daily from June 1 to mid October each year.
 It attracts Celtic music lovers and Rankin Family fans from around the world.
 Artists such as Buddy MacMaster, Glenn Graham and Wendy MacIsaac have played at the pub in recent years.
 In 2011 The Red Shoe was awarded Restaurant of the Year- Essence of Nova Scotia at the Taste of Nova Scotia Prestige Awards.
 In 2014, Heather and her sisters were awarded the Arts and Culture Achievement Award by Women in Business in Cape Breton.
 In 2012 The Red Shoe was nominated for an ECMA Award for Best Performance Venue.